 To investigate the influence of final warming wave geometry on total column ozone, we use the Bodeker Scientific Filled Total Column Ozone (TCO) Database (Version 3.4) (Bodeker et al., 2020).
-This dataset combines measurements from multiple satellite-based instruments, and fills missing data with a machine-learning based method to create a temporally and spatially 235 gap-free database of total column ozone from 31 Oct 1978 to 31 Dec 2016.
+This dataset combines measurements from multiple satellite-based instruments, and fills missing data with a machine-learning based method to create a temporally and spatially gap-free database of total column ozone from 31 Oct 1978 to 31 Dec 2016.
 We also compared these results to the same analysis using ERA-interim ozone at the 500K isentrope (lower stratosphere) and the results were very similar (not shown).
 TCO anomalies are calculated based on the 1979-2016 daily climatology.

-- Figure 7a-e shows the NH TCO anomalies (from 1979-2016, the period of the ozone dataset) 10 days prior to the final warming, for the 10 hPa FSW dates and for different classifications.
-A corresponding figure for the 50 hPa FSW dates is shown 240 in the Appendix (Figure A1), but we found in both hemispheres that the differences in TCO anomalies tied to wave geometry was more apparent for 10 hPa FSW dates.
-While spatial patterns are similar, TCO anomalies are generally weaker and less significant for FSWs at 50 hPa, likely because the vortex is smaller and potential gradients are weaker later in the season, and particularly for the NH, more of the ozone within the vortex has mixed with mid-latitude air (Manney et al., 1994). - 245 In the NH, significantly negative TCO anomalies over northern Eurasia and positive TCO anomalies over Canada occur prior to wave-1 FSWs.
+Figure 7a-e shows the NH TCO anomalies (from 1979-2016, the period of the ozone dataset) 10 days prior to the final warming, for the 10 hPa FSW dates and for different classifications.
+A corresponding figure for the 50 hPa FSW dates is shown in the Appendix (Figure A1), but we found in both hemispheres that the differences in TCO anomalies tied to wave geometry were more apparent for 10 hPa FSW dates.
+While spatial patterns are similar, TCO anomalies are generally weaker and less significant for FSWs at 50 hPa, likely because the vortex is smaller and potential gradients are weaker later in the season, and particularly for the NH, more of the ozone within the vortex has mixed with mid-latitude air (Manney et al., 1994).

+In the NH, negative TCO anomalies over northern Eurasia and positive TCO anomalies over Canada occur prior to wave-1 FSWs.
 This pattern closely matches the composite geometry of the vortex (Fig. 5a).
-Conversely, the TCO anomalies prior to wave-2 FSWs show some wave-2 structure, but more generally show significant positive TCO anomalies across the mid- to high-latitudes.
-Thus there are broad large-scale differences in TCO anomalies just prior to wave-1 and wave-2 NH FSWs.
-Early NH FSWs defined at 10 hPa show strongly positive TCO anomalies over the Pacific-North American region and
+The TCO anomalies prior to wave-2 FSWs show some wave-2 structure, but more generally show positive TCO anomalies across the mid- to high-latitudes.
+Thus there are broad large-scale differences in TCO anomalies just prior to wave-1 and wave-2 NH FSWs, which are statistically significant over Europe and Asia.
+Early NH FSWs defined at 10 hPa show significantly more positive TCO anomalies over

 Figure 7.
 Composite total column ozone anomaly [Dobson Units] averaged over the 10 days prior to FSWs at 10 hPa for (a-e) the NH and (f-j) the SH.
 Panels show the composites based on (a,f) all events from 1979-2016 (the period of the TCO dataset), (b,g) wave-1 or (d,i) wave-2 classification, or (c,h) early or (e,j) late classification.
-Stippling indicates regions where the anomaly composites are significantly different from zero at the 95% confidence level according to a two-tailed t-test.
+Stippling in (a,f) indicates regions where the anomaly composites are significantly different from zero at the 95% confidence level according to a two-tailed t-test; stippling in other panels show where composites are significantly different from each other (e.g., wave-1 vs wave-2, early vs late) using a t-test for two samples of unequal variance.

-250 negative anomalies over central Eurasia, echoing wave-1 events.
-Late FSWs also show negative TCO anomalies over northern Europe, but the anomalies are otherwise generally insignificant.
+the Pacific-North American region compared to late FSWs.
+Early FSWs also exhibit negative anomalies over central Eurasia, echoing wave-1 events, but since late FSWs also show weakly negative TCO anomalies over northern Europe, the differences are less significant over Eurasia compared to the wave-1 versus wave-2 differences.